It is all about thriving and building memories in life.

 ---|---|---|

-Meaning | A defined benefit policy is a variety of standard pension plans that pays a fixed sum in retirement. | A defined contribution plan allows employees and employers to invest in funds overtime to save for post-work years. |
+Meaning | A defined contribution plan allows employees and employers to invest in funds over time to save for post-work years. | Individuals who invest in a defined contribution policy retain a parallel pension account. |

 Risk | The employer assumed the risk in a defined benefit policy. | In a defined contribution policy, employees take on the risk. |

-Probability | Defined benefit policy guarantee reliable income, which makes retirement income much easier. | The end retirement pension of a defined contribution policy occurs risky. |
+Probability | A defined benefit policy guarantees reliable income, which makes retirement income much easier. | The end retirement pension of a defined contribution policy occurs risky. |

 Finances | In a defined benefit policy, the company controls the fund. | The employee has control over their funds in a defined contribution policy. |

-Pension Account | A defined benefit policy participant has only one investment fund or account. | An individual who invests in a defined contribution policy retains a parallel pension account. |
+Pension Account | A defined benefit policy participant has only one investment fund or account. | A defined contribution plan allows employees and employers to invest funds over time to save for post-work years. |

-What Is Defined Benefit?
+What Is a Defined Benefit?

 Primarily, a defined benefit policy delivers certain payments in the future, and because of these benefits and perks, this type of plan is considered gold-plated.

-However, they often provide fewer risks, such as company management of funds, no personal pension account, and working longer than necessary.
+However, they provide fewer risks, such as company management of funds, no personal pension account, and working longer than necessary.

-What Is Defined Contribution?
+What Is a Defined Contribution?

-A defined contribution plan consists of both the employee and the company (if desired) contributing contributions that are invested over time to generate a payout at retirement.
+A defined contribution plan consists of the employee and the company (if desired) contributing contributions that are invested over time to generate a payout at retirement.

 The final benefit amount of the pension is established based on deposits and development, which is uncertain, and the investment gains for the same are unknown due to market instability.